floledermann/another-dimension/README.md

 License: MIT License.

-*"I'll take your brains to another dimension – Pay close attention" — In memoriam Keith Flint / The Prodigy*
+*"I'll take your brains to another dimension ... pay close attention!" — In memoriam Keith Flint / The Prodigy*